noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 The interplay between a private state variable and its notes can be confusing.
 Here's a summary to aid intuition:

-- A private state variable (of type `Singleton`, `ImmutableSingleton` or `Set`) may be declared in storage.
+A private state variable (of type `Singleton`, `ImmutableSingleton` or `Set`) may be declared in storage.

-- Every note contains (as a 'header') the contract address and storage slot of the state variable to which it "belongs".
+Every note contains (as a 'header') the contract address and storage slot of the state variable to which it "belongs".
 A note is said to "belong" to a private state if the storage slot of the private state matches the storage slot contained in the note's header.
-  - The header provides information that helps the user interpret the note's data.
+The header provides information that helps the user interpret the note's data.
 Without it the user would have to figure out where it belongs by brute-forcing the address and contract space.

-  - Management of this 'header' is abstracted-away from developers who use the `ImmutableSingleton`, `Singleton` and `Set` types.
+Management of this 'header' is abstracted-away from developers who use the `ImmutableSingleton`, `Singleton` and `Set` types.

-- A private state variable is colloquially said to "point" to one or many notes (depending on the type), if those note(s) all "belong" to that private state, and those note(s) haven't-yet been nullified.
+A private state variable is colloquially said to "point" to one or many notes (depending on the type), if those note(s) all "belong" to that private state, and those note(s) haven't-yet been nullified.

-- An `ImmutableSingleton` will point to _one_ note over the lifetime of the contract. ("One", hence "Singleton").
+An `ImmutableSingleton` will point to _one_ note over the lifetime of the contract. ("One", hence "Singleton").
 This note is a struct of information that is persisted forever.

-- A `Singleton` may point to _one_ note at a time. ("One", hence "Singleton").
+A `Singleton` may point to _one_ note at a time. ("One", hence "Singleton").
 But since it's not "immutable", the note that it points to may be [replaced](#replace) by functions of the contract, over time.
 The "current value" of a `Singleton` is interpreted as the one note which has not-yet been nullified.
 The act of 'replacing' a Singleton's note is how a `Singleton` state may be modified by functions.

-  - `Singleton` is a useful type when declaring a private state which may only ever be modified by those who are privy to the current value of that state.
+`Singleton` is a useful type when declaring a private state which may only ever be modified by those who are privy to the current value of that state.

-- A `Set` may point to _multiple_ notes at a time.
+A `Set` may point to _multiple_ notes at a time.
 The "current value" of a private state variable of type `Set` is some 'accumulation' of all not-yet nullified notes which "belong" to the `Set`.
-  - The term "some accumulation" is intentionally vague.
+The term "some accumulation" is intentionally vague.
 The interpretation of the "current value" of a `Set` must be expressed by the smart contract developer.
 A common use case for a `Set` is to represent the sum of a collection of values (in which case 'accumulation' is 'summation').

-    - Think of a ZCash balance (or even a Bitcoin balance).
+Think of a ZCash balance (or even a Bitcoin balance).
 The "current value" of a user's ZCash balance is the sum of all unspent (not-yet nullified) notes belonging to that user.
-  - To modify the "current value" of a `Set` state variable, is to [`insert`](#insert) new notes into the `Set`, or [`remove`](#remove) notes from that set.
+To modify the "current value" of a `Set` state variable, is to [`insert`](#insert) new notes into the `Set`, or [`remove`](#remove) notes from that set.

-  - Interestingly, if a developer requires a private state to be modifiable by users who _aren't_ privy to the value of that state, a `Set` is a very useful type.
+Interestingly, if a developer requires a private state to be modifiable by users who _aren't_ privy to the value of that state, a `Set` is a very useful type.
 The `insert` method allows new notes to be added to the `Set` without knowing any of the other notes in the set!
 (Like posting an envelope into a post box, you don't know what else is in there!).

 ## `Singleton<NoteType>`

 Singleton is a private state variable that is unique in a way.
 When a Singleton is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 Like for public state, we define the struct to have context, a storage slot and `note_interface` specifying how the note should be constructed and manipulated.

-#include_code struct /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr).

 An example of singleton usage in the account contracts is keeping track of public keys.
 The `Singleton` is added to the `Storage` struct as follows: